suhy-jang/tic-tac-toe-rspec/README.md

 # Rspec implementation for tic tac toe game

-This collaborative project to test our understanding of the [Rspec](https://en.wikipedia.org/wiki/RSpec).
+This is a collaborative project to test our understanding of the [Rspec](https://en.wikipedia.org/wiki/RSpec).

 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").